RonTeichner/IRAS/README.md

-# IRAS
+# IRAS & IDRAS
-Code for the paper Identifying Regulation with Adversarial Surrogate.
+Code for the papers Identifying Regulation with Adversarial Surrogate (IRAS), Identifying Dynamic Regulation with Adversarial Surrogate (IDRAS)

-The code is at [IRAS.ipynb](IRAS.ipynb).
+The IRAS code is at [IRAS.ipynb](IRAS.ipynb).
 It is recommended to open it in Colab to have in interactive experience.
+The IDRAS code is at IDRAS_Feynman.ipynb, IDRAS_Proteins.ipynb and IDRAS_for_Bacteria.ipynb.